- Hip Resurfacing Information at Surface Hippy

 It is like doing a certain approach and having experience

-Most of the experienced surgeons do feel they do
+Most of the experienced surgeons do feel they do not need

 The anterolateral approach leads to less disruption of the femoral head-neck blood supply than the posterior approach during hip resurfacing 2007